AlexChen34/discourse-credit/README.md

 # Discourse User Credit Plugin v1.0.0 ✅

-A comprehensive user feedback and credit system for Discourse that allows community members to rate each other with positive, neutral, or negative feedback. **Created by Alex Chan - Fully tested and working with admin functionality!**
+A comprehensive user feedback and credit system for Discourse that allows community members to rate each other with positive, neutral, or negative feedback. **Created by Alex - Fully tested and working with admin functionality!**

 ## 🎉 Features